Last updated: 21 March 2016

 - a free-standing, fully detached building consisting of a single residential unit.

 A small to medium sized apartment is a building that:

 - contains two or more residential units (apartments or townhouses) or residential facilities (such as a foyer, laundry, garage, etc)

 - does not contain commercial units or facilities

-- has a maximum height of less than 10m (the vertical distance between the highest point of its roof – excluding aerials, chimneys, flagpoles and vents – and the lowest point of the ground).
+- has a maximum height of less than 10m (the vertical distance between the upper surgaves of the floors of the building's lowest and highest storeys).

 Work that is not restricted

 Work will not be ‘restricted building work’ if one or more of the following circumstances apply:

 1. If the work is not to a house or small to medium sized apartment building.
 For example, work to the following buildings will not be restricted building work:

 - mixed use apartment (such as buildings with shops)